-The current President was selected in July 1995.
+The current Superintendent/ President was selected in July 1995.
 The recruitment selection process was managed by a search firm contracted by the Board.
 The procedure then called for a constituency-based committee to interview the first-level finalists and recommend to the Board a list of finalists.
-The finalists were interviewed by the Board with the final selection made by the Board.
-The Board has not used these processes since it last appointed a President to the position which was on July 1, 1995.
+The finalists are interviewed by the Board with the final selection made by the Board.
+The Board has not used these processes since it last appointed a Superintendent/ President to the position which was on July 1, 1995.

-The Board's delegation of administrative authority to the President is defined in the formally adopted written Board Policy 2430.
-In Board Policy 2430, delegation of authority to President, the Board delegates to the President, extensive responsibility for administering policies adopted by the Board and executing decisions requiring administrative actions.
+The Board's delegation of administrative authority to the Superintendent/ President is defined and included in formally adopted and written board policy.
+In board policy 2430, delegation of authority to Superintendent/ President, the Board delegates to the Superintendent/ President , extensive responsibility for administering policies adopted by the Board and executing decisions requiring administrative actions.

-Expectations of the Board are that the President performs duties described in the job description and fulfills other responsibilities.
+Expectations of the Board are that the Superintendent/ President performs duties described in the job description and fulfills other responsibilities.
 Authority delegated also includes interpreting board policy, undertaking action, and in the absence of policy, recommending written policy.
 Delegation of this authority is clear.

 One of the major roles of the Board is to set, and focus on, policy direction.
 An individual board-member is not vested with the authority to lead or direct.
 During the 2006-2007 academic year, several board members offered comments on the email distribution lists (comprised of Managers, Supervisors, Staff, and Faculty both Full- and Part-time) about the El Camino College District/Compton Community College District Partnership, as well as on one or two other occasions with faculty and staff.
 This could have been possibly interpreted as policy or direction on the part of employees.
-Notwithstanding an occasionally email to the listservs, board members are self-restrained and very sensitive to the nuances of their elected role.
+Notwithstanding an occasionally email to the listservs, board members are self-restrained and very sensitive to the new nuances of their elected role.
 Board members have many opportunities to participate in campus events to recognize community members, students, and staff.
-They are regularly informed by the President in a monthly (supplemental) board letter and through board reports at board meetings.
-Board member questions about nonconsent and consent agenda items are routinely followed up by staff in the President's monthly communication to the Board.
-The President may meet with an individual board member as often as is necessary to familiarize or inform them.
+They are regularly informed by the Superintendent/ President in a bi-weekly board letter and through board reports at board meetings.
+Board member questions about non-consent and consent agenda items are routinely followed up by staff in the President's bi-weekly communication to the Board.
+The Superintendent/ President may meet with an individual board member as often as is necessary to familiarize them or inform them.

-The Board evaluates the President annually in closed session during the course of two or three meetings.
-The President initiates the process with an extensive self-evaluation detailing annual goals, objectives, and accomplishments.
+The Board evaluates the Superintendent/ President annually in closed session during the course of two or three meetings.
+The Superintendent/ President initiates the process with an extensive self-evaluation detailing annual goals, objectives, and accomplishments.
 These are discussed in closed session with the Board to the satisfaction of both parties.
-The President is given clear goals and objectives to set performance goals for the next year.
+The Superintendent/ President is given clear goals and objectives to set performance goals for the next year.

+The college meets the standard.
 The President of the college is also the Superintendent of the El Camino Community College District and therefore has a direct relationship with the Board of Trustees and receives his direction from them.
-The President develops and recommends the instrument for evaluation to the board members for review and approval.
-After approval the Board will complete their individual evaluation instrument and submit it to the President.
+The Superintendent/President develops and recommends the instrument for evaluation to the board members for review and approval.
+After approval the Board will complete their individual evaluation instrument and submit it to the Superintendent/ President.
 A summary of the evaluations are later presented and discussed at a closed board session scheduled for that purpose.
 The results are then used to identify college accomplishments in the past year and goals not yet completed that will be carried forward to the following year.